j2store/docs/content/docs/subscriptions-and-memberships/introduction-to-subscriptions-and-memberships.md

 **9. Free trials

-**Now you could offer free trials for your users with the help of the free trial option available on the subscription product type.
-It lets you add the duration for which you would like the users to try the free trial before the subscription is active**.**
+Now you could offer free trials for your users with the help of the free trial option available on the subscription product type.
+It lets you add the duration for which you would like the users to try the free trial before the subscription is active

 **10. Renewal discounts

 You could set up renewal discounts for the subscription products.
 If users apply a coupon while purchasing the product, then the same discount would be applicable while they renew the subscription as well.

-**Supported Payment Gateways**
+#### Supported Payment Gateways

 1. Paypal Standard for J2Store (Available on request)
 2. Stripe (Available on request)